 - Applicants will hold a professional library or information science qualification but in the case of exceptional candidates this criterion may be waived.

 - Applicants must be currently working in a US or Canadian health sciences library.

 - Applicants must have at least 5 years of continuous work experience in a US or Canadian health sciences library.

 - The scholarship award is contingent upon completion of the project within 18 months of notification of the award.

-- A project report to the Librarians without Borders® Advisory Committee is required upon completion of the project.
+- A project report to the Librarians without Borders® Committee is required upon completion of the project.

 - Completed application;

 - Detailed cover letter explaining the goals of the international project in the context of health sciences librarianship (practice, research, history); the cover letter must include a statement of how the scholarship funds will be used and the project timeline; allowable expenses can include international travel and accommodations of the scholarship recipient and other costs associated with completion of the project;;